s6beotto/Harmonic-Oscillator/README.md

 make
 ```
 is used, which first generates all requisite files, if they are not present and then assembles the pdf files.
+For this the latex-related packages above have to be present.

 Since many of the required steps are independent, one can use the multi processing feature of make as.
 But because many of the executed scripts already use multiprocessing, this only has a very small influence, but greatly increases RAM usage.